akvorado/akvorado/docs/design.md

 - Add more information to the landing page, including some basic statistics.
 - Automatically build dashboards for Grafana.[^grafana]
 - Builds dashboards with [D3.js][].[^d3js]
-- Manage the other components (Kafka topic creation, Clickhouse configuration) to make deployments easier.
+- Manage the other components (Kafka topic creation, ClickHouse configuration) to make deployments easier.
 - Collect routes by integrating GoBGP.
 This is low priority if we consider information from Maxmind good enough for our use.